 Tanis Gray believes that we are stronger together.
 When we respect each other, listen, learn, and educate, we can lift each other up and thrive as humans.
 All are welcome here, regardless of gender identity, race, age, belief system, or crafting style.
+She is a Ravelry supporter, LGBTQIA ally, and BIPOC ally.

 A graduate of RISD, Tanis lives in Fairfax, VA with her Mechanical Engineer husband and two children.
 She has been in the creative field for many years, including roles at Martha Stewart, HBO, Focus Features, Hungryman Productions, and as the Yarn Editor at Vogue Knitting/Sixth & Spring and co-editor of Knit.1.